nathanielgreen/heressomeplacesinthecityyoucanworkonyourlaptop/README.md

 ## Future Features

-Features with strikethrough have been implemented.
+Features with a strikethrough have been implemented.

 In no particular order:
 - [x] ~~Add Express Backend~~